srauzy/HMAD/README.md

 # HMAD
-Head Movements (and face movements) Automatic Detection
+Head Movements (and internal facial movements) Automatic Detection

+The HMAD project aims at providing R script and source codes allowing automatic detection of internal facial movements and head movements from a video record.